-NND8/9 : PARALLEL DEVELOPMENT OF 'EUROGAUGE UK' RAILFREIGHT NETWORK
+NND14 : PARALLEL DEVELOPMENT OF 'EUROGAUGE UK' RAILFREIGHT NETWORK

 High Speed UK's routeing, closely aligned with and frequently connected to existing rail corridors, presents the opportunity to create a parallel national network of lines on which freight becomes the prime user.
-This 'Eurogauge UK' network is set out in diagram NND8.
 This system, following 'decriticalised' routes generally clear of major tunnels and stations, has the potential for 'gauge enhancement' ie creating the larger clearances necessary to permit the operation of larger 'Eurogauge' Continental wagons and hence 'through' European freight services.
-This would harmonise with other HSUK proposals, to develop transpennine lorry shuttle operations and create a coast-to-coast freight railway via the restored Woodhead corridor.
+This would harmonise with other HSUK proposals, for transpennine lorry shuttle operations and for the creation of a coast-to-coast freight railway via the restored Woodhead corridor.